elotroalex/chiens/_texts/translation.md

 - {:.pr} not the station, the withdrawal which is the opposite of progress, the most existing being, the one which arises in opposition, the most necessary being, the opposite of expansion, of propensity, of the contagion, trip up, trip up
 - the one who at a certain moment makes obsolete, obsolete
 - *(yapping)* veto, veto;
-- {:.pr} But I realize that my servant finally wakes to profit from my gracious explanations, from my philanthropic exclamations, to yawn a mouthful of air.
+- {:.pr} Ah, I see that my servant finally decides to wake up and benefit from my gracious explanations, from my philanthropic exclamations, to ... yawn a mouthful of air.
 - Let's go herald.
 My mouth, my mouth.
 Herald.
 Herald.
-- Come, do your work.
+- Come, time to work.

 - {:.sp} The Herald.

-- But I do not see anyone.
+- But I don't see anyone.
 Just trees and the savanna.

 - {:.sp} The Great Prohibiter.

 - Fool!
-Well, yell the law at the trees, at the savanna.
+Well then, yell the law at the trees, at the savanna.

 - {:.sp} The Herald  *(incredulous.)*